BWindey/WiTUI/README.md

 but with a modifier-key held.
 By default this is the control-key.
 This key can be modified by the programmer.

+In next versions, keybinds should become way more flexible, allowing the programmer to give any keybind with a callback.
+This callback shall take in the active `wi_session*` and the pressed key, and return `void`.
+The library will present some callbacks, like moving the cursor or focus.

 ## Current restrictions
 This is a list of things that don't have to be completed before calling this